It’s increasingly clear that modern businesses need to transform how they operate.

 The Blue Connection’s simulation software has been designed to be easy to use for anyone, on any platform from PC to tablet.
 There is no need to read a hefty manual before starting, because all help information is integrated in the game-screens and can be read on a need to know basis.

-The Blue Connection will be available with textbook soon!
+The Blue Connection is now available with textbook.
+Easy to implement!